EternalBlueFlame/EternalMediaBar/README.md

 <strong>This project requires Android Studio 1.5 or later<br/>
 The application is intended for all android devices 4.0.3 and later, however currently has only been tested on 5.0, 6.0 and 4.0.3 in x86, ARMv7, and ARMv9</strong>

-<strong><h3>WARNING: save files for RC1 through RC2.5 are incompatable with eachother.
-If you are upgrading from a previous build, please clear the data of the app.</h3></strong>
+<strong><h3>WARNING: save files for RC1 are incompatable with other Builds.
+If you are upgrading and are experiencing issues, please clear the data of the app.</h3></strong>
 This can be done in your settings menu, under the apps category.
 Failing to do so may lead to crashing, instability, and/or missing shortcuts.
-Version 2.5 will have XML based save files implemented from the start, which will fix any future compatibility problems after and during version 2.5.
+The final Version of RC2, and all later revisions will have XML based save files implemented from the start, which will fix any future compatibility problems after and during RC2 final.

 <strong>APK builds will be generated after each new feature is added, assuming it appears stable.</strong>